szilvasi-group/NanoparticleAtomCounter/README.rst

 Example
 -------
 * To use on the web app_, upload your input file and download the output
-* To use on a command line:
+* To use on a command line
 ::
     nanoparticle-atom-counter --input input.csv --output output.csv